sunfounder/fusion-hat/docs/source/ai_interaction/python_tts_piper_openai.rst

 * **Piper** — a fast, neural network–based TTS engine that runs **completely offline** on Raspberry Pi.
 * **OpenAI TTS** — an online service that provides **very natural and human-like voices**, perfect for expressive speech.

-These engines will make your Fusion HAT sound more realistic and lifelike. 🚀
+These engines will make your Fusion HAT+ sound more realistic and lifelike. 🚀

 ----